 I used a slow cooker for this recipe, it makes it a whole lot easier and you don’t need to watch it!
 If you don’t have a slow cooker, you can use a pot on the stove on low heat but you will need to stir it more often to make sure it doesn’t burn on the bottom.

 This next step is CRUCIAL and should not be skipped.
-I am all about keeping things simple and quick except when it compromises flavours (and sometimes texture).
+I am all about keeping things simple and quick except when it compromises flavors (and sometimes texture).
 So please please please do not skip this step of toasting and browning the spices and meat.
+Browning the meat gives it an additional layer of flavor by removing excess water from the meat, and when combined with the caramelization of the garlic, onions, gochujang and tomato paste it makes the meat sauce even more intense flavor.

-One of the most fun (and delicious) ways to enhance the flavours and textures of chili is through toppings!
+One of the most fun (and delicious) ways to enhance the flavors and textures of chili is through toppings!

 - Green onions